Nowis11/Nowis11/README.md

 - 👋 Hi, I’m @Nowis11
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning c
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me is not availabe
+- 📫 pokhrelsimon.com.np

 <!---
 Nowis11/Nowis11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.